-Martha sneaks to Cole’s room and begs his not to go see the Mexican girl.
-They talk of their plans after Lew is gone
+Martha sneaks to Cole’s room and begs him not to go see the Mexican girl.
+They talk of their plans after Lew is gone to bed.

-After finding Bud murdered Parish and him men take the body into town to be bury.
-The former deputy now Sheriff Magruder (James Westerfield) want take any action.
+After finding Bud murdered Parish and his men take the body into town to be bury.
+The former deputy now Sheriff Magruder (James Westerfield) won’t take any action.
 The Anchor gang is in the saloon waiting and the sheriff has his gang waiting to wipe out Parish and his men when they make move.
-All of Parish’s men want revenge but he forces them to leave town saying he will take Bud’s gun and spend the night at his fiancees house.
+All of Parish’s men want revenge but he forces them to leave town saying he will take Bud’s gun and spend the night at his fiancee’s house.
 He also tells the men that a trap has been set.

 In this one action Parish has avoided an ambush and destroyed their best asset.
 This could be right out of Sun Tzu’s Art of Warfare 513 BC for example “Pretend inferiority and encourage his arrogance or “He who knows when he can fight and when he cannot, will be victorious.”